 Prizes & Awards

-Dr. Heyzer has received several awards for leadership, including
+Dr. Heyzer has received numerous awards for leadership, including

 - Women of the Year Award (2008), Singapore Press Holdings.